 Each year, the VVMA partners with the Virginia Department of Health (VDH) to sponsor a statewide rabies awareness effort.
-September 25-October 1 has been designated as 2023 Rabies Awareness Week.
-Download the official 2023 Rabies Awareness Week poster above and promote it in your practice!
+This year, September 22-28, 2025 has been designated as

 Rabies, at a glance: